mefernandez/snake-game-code-kata/README.md

 public void move() throws SnakeHitYardWallException {
 	// A bunch of code to move the snake
 	// ...
-	// And finally, tell the observer that these are the new head coodinates this.snakeMotionObserver.updateSnakePosition(this.headCoordinates);
+	// And finally, tell the observer that these are the new head coordinates this.snakeMotionObserver.updateSnakePosition(this.headCoordinates);
 }
 ```